-The American series is based on an Israeli drama series called 'Hatufim' (Hebrew for 'Abducted' or 'Kidnapped').
+The American series is based on an Israeli drama series Prisoners of War (2009) (Hebrew for 'Abducted' or 'Kidnapped').
 Gideon Raff created the original series in response to the many Israeli soldiers who had been enemy captives and their brutally difficult, and largely unreported, efforts to reintegrate into Israeli society after they returned home.
-One of the major differences between the Israeli and American series is that the U.S. does not conduct prisoner exchanges with enemies, so Sgt.
-Brody was returned to the U.S. after being rescued by a military team.
+One of the major differences between the Israeli and American series is that Brody was apparently rescued in Homeland, while in Hatufim the POWs were traded.

-To prepare for her role in the series, Claire Danes met with CIA officers, and also watched videos made by bi-polar disorder patients and consulted with author Julie Fast who suffers from the same disorder.
+To prepare for her role in the series, Claire Danes met with CIA officers.
+She also watched videos made by people with bipolar disorder and consulted with author Julie Fast who suffers from the same disorder.

-In a December 2012 New York Times interview, Howard Gordon explained why Jessica calls her husband "Brody," his last name, instead of his first name, "Nicholas," or any nickname form thereof: "It's something that's been in their relationship from the very beginning and speaks to the love between them.
+In a December 2012 New York Times interview, Howard Gordon explained why Jessica calls her husband "Brody," his last name, instead of his first name, "Nicholas," or a nickname: "It's something that's been in their relationship from the very beginning and speaks to the love between them.
 We've heard from many military families, and it's not that uncommon a practice."

-Although Carrie's condition was not specified during the show's first few episodes, the actor who plays her, Claire Danes (who considered majoring in psychology at Yale) told "Entertainment Weekly" that she decided that Carrie has Bipolar 1.
+Although Carrie's condition was not specified during the show's first few episodes, Claire Danes, who considered majoring in psychology at Yale, told "Entertainment Weekly" that she decided that Carrie has Bipolar 1.

 Claire Danes stated in an interview that writer Meredith Stiehm was deeply involved in writing the character of Carrie, not only because Stiehm was the only female writer on the show but also because her sister suffers from Bipolar Disorder.